cirruslabs/tart/README.md

 ### Creating from scratch

+Tart supports macOS and Linux virtual machines.
+All commands like `run` and `pull` work the same way regarding of the underlying OS a particular VM image has.
+The only difference is how such VM images are created.
+Please check sections below for [macOS](#creating-a-macos-vm-image-from-scratch) and [Linux](#creating-a-linux-vm-image-from-scratch) instructions.

+#### Creating a macOS VM image from scratch

 Tart can create VMs from `*.ipsw` files.
 You can download a specific `*.ipsw` file [here](https://ipsw.me/) or you can use `latest` instead of a path to `*.ipsw` to download the latest available version: